 Summary

 The first community workshop on “Common Model Infrastructure”—informally referred to as the ModelCommons—held at KDD 2018, London, UK was, indeed, a success.
 There was significant industry presence among the speakers at the workshop as well as in the audience, indicating a strong industry interest in the topic, as well as the relevance of this topic area to practical applications.
 The workshop concluded with a panel of all presenters engaging in some question and answers with the audience, but also in a group discussion.
 First, it was felt that this is an important topic that should be continued in the future, including with a workshop at the next KDD Conference in Anchorage, Alaska in 2019.
+Indeed, the next meeting on this topic is sponsored by Baidu and will occur at the NIPS Expo on December 2, in conjunction with the NIPS 2018 Conference in Montreal, Canada.
 There was also a discussion of the appropriate venue for publication of full-length papers from this workshop.
 One idea was to request for a special issue of the new ACM Transactions on Data Science.

 There was an important discussion on whether “Common Model Infrastructure” was sufficiently descriptive of the range of issues that fall under the “ML lifecycle”.
 There was agreement that a more descriptive term is needed that indicates coverage of the broad set of issues—some of which may be research while others may be infrastructural in nature—but the group did not discuss what the new description should be.
 Future workshop may well adopt a different name for this set of topics.